wez/wezterm/docs/config/lua/wezterm/GLOBAL.md

 Provides global, in-process, in-memory, data storage for json-like variables that persists across config reloads.

-wezterm's lua files may be re-loading and re-evaluated multiple times in different contexts or in different threads.
+wezterm's lua files may be re-loaded and re-evaluated multiple times in different contexts or in different threads.
 If you'd like to keep track of state that lasts for the lifetime of your wezterm process then you cannot simply use global variables in the lua script.